oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 the user at the AS.

-The behavior might be unexpected for developers, but is defined in
+The behavior might be unexpected for developers, but is defined in Section 15.4.8 of {{RFC9110}}.
-{{Section 15.4.8 of RFC9110}}.
 This status code does not require the user agent to rewrite the POST request to a GET request and thereby drop the form data in the POST request content.